- En Español

 Support for Health Professionals and Foodservice.
 We can’t be everywhere, running cooking classes, sampling events, and educational sessions, so we partner with supermarkets, hospitals, universities, restaurants, and other foodservice providers to promote hands-on tasting opportunities, webinars, and social media campaigns.

 - Whole Grain Resources- We’re continually creating and updating resources and content that companies and health professionals can use with consumers, on social media, and at tradeshows.
-Most recently, we created a Whole Grain Crossword and Whole Grain Word Search for use in schools.
-Stay tuned for more content in 2022.
+Stay tuned for more content in 2023.

 Regulatory Advocacy.
 We continue to be active on both the national and international stage, in advocating for clear whole grain deﬁnitions and supportive dietary guidelines.

 - Oﬃcial Comments and Media Statements – We routinely submit oﬃcial comments on proposed government regulatory changes.
 Already this year, we have submitted comments to USDA FNS on the revisions in the WIC food pacakges (Jan 2023) and comments to FDA on the deﬁntion of healthy (Feb 2023).
 We will be submitting comments to USDA FNS on the revisions to the Child Nutrition Program this spring and will be meeting with FDA to discuss their new Draft Guidance for Dietary Guidance Statements before submitting formal comments on that as well.
 We also release media statements when there is breaking news – whether regulatory or scientiﬁc.